 PSHE is an important part of school assemblies where children’s spiritual, moral, social and cultural curiosity is stimulated, challenged and nurtured.
 We have a whole school assembly to launch each theme and children continue learning at an age appropriate level.
-Each fortnight, we focus on a key current affair through our ‘Picture News’ learning.
-This starts with a launch assembly and then each class takes part in follow up activities at an age appropriate level in their classes.
 Where whole school assemblies cannot take place, class assemblies take place.
-At Northfield picture news develops a range of personal, social, spiritual, moral and cultural skills that equip children for life in modern day Britain.
+In KS2, children have daily 'talking circles' which focus on a key current affair through our ‘Picture News’ learning.
+KS1 children take part in the Jigsaw schemes assemblies in order to extend and consolidate their learning in class.
+Both 'Picture News' and 'Jigsaw assemblies' help develop a range of personal, social, spiritual, moral and cultural skills that equip children for life in modern day Britain.

 Fundamental to everything we do at Northfield is an overarching aim to ensure we have a caring and inclusive community where safety is key, every one is equal and everyone matters.
 Whilst we aim to teach PSHE discretely through our broad curriculum, assemblies and other educational activities, we also ensure that we have dedicated PSHE lessons which progress from EYFS to year 6.